All-in-one Graph-based Indexing for Hybrid Search on GPUs: Background and Motivation

 As shown in Figure \ref{fig:motivation_multipath_com}, multi-path retrieval methods such as DVS+STS and DVS+STS+FTS generally exhibit higher nDCG than single-path retrieval.
 This demonstrates that multi-path retrieval can leverage the complementary strengths of individual paths to enhance result quality.

 However, no single configuration is optimal for all scenarios.
 Retrieval with more paths does not consistently outperform fewer or single paths.
 For example, in Figure \ref{fig:motivation_multipath_com}(a), the two-path combination of dense vector and full-text search yields lower nDCG than the single-path methods using either dense or sparse vectors alone on dataset \textit{NQ}.
 And the three-path combination shows lower nDCG than the two-path retrieval of dense and sparse vector search.
 On other datasets, the accuracy ranking may be completely different.
 Furthermore, different path combinations present a distinct trade-off between accuracy and efficiency.
 Although the single-path methods typically achieve lower accuracy than the multi-path approaches, they are more efficient and incur less overhead (Figure \ref{fig:motivation_multipath_com}(b)), sometimes making it preferable for a few real-time applications.
 For instance, the sparse vector retrieval method achieves comparable accuracy with the three-path combination while maintaining lower latency.
-These findings underscore the necessity for flexible path combination in hybrid search systems.
+These findings underscore the necessity for flexible path combination in hybrid search.
+The trade-off strategies have been studied in~\cite{wang2025balancing}, which is orthogonal to our work.

-\subsubsection{Limitations of Separate Multi-path Search.}
+\subsubsection{\textbf{Limitations of Separate Multi-path Search}.}